Pawsitivity Service Dogs

 In addition to the seizures, epilepsy affects lives in so many ways.
 For many, it's not just the seizures that cause suffering, it's also loneliness, frustration, or depression.
 A service dog won't cure your seizures.
 But you might be interested in the three ways it can help.

-Pawsitivity trains seizure response service dogs to help with people with epilepsy in three ways:
+Pawsitivity trains seizure response service dogs to help with veterans with epilepsy in three ways:

 1. The dogs are trained to respond to seizures; when their handler has a seizure, the dogs can alert others, protect the person, and help them as they recover from the seizure.